SouffleSource/ATTACKGraph/readme.md

 ### Step 1: Install and Configure ArangoDB
 Using Docker, pull the latest [Official ArangoDB image](https://hub.docker.com/_/arangodb) and follow the configuration guidelines.

-### Step 2: Fetch MITRE ATT&CK Data
-The script `getData.py` fetches the latest MITRE ATT&CK data from the MITRE ATT&CK repository.

-### Step 3: Parse and Structure the Data
-The script `parseStix.py` takes the fetched raw data, parses it, restructures it, and prepares it for import.

-### Step 4: Import Data into ArangoDB
+### Step 2: Fetch, Format, and Load the Data into ArangoDB
-The script `importArango.py` imports the structured data into an ArangoDB database.
+The script `master.py` creates the relevant directories and executes the scripts in order.
 Ensure your ArangoDB instance is running and properly configured.

 Before running the script, modify the database configuration in `importArango.py`.